ginahend94/ginahend94/README.md

 Hi!
 I'm Gina.
 Thanks for stopping by!
-I'm currently learning web development, although I've been fiddling around with code since I was 10 years old.
+I'm currently learning full-stack web development, although I've been fiddling around with code since I was 10 years old.
 Fun facts: Aside from computers, I'm also a singer-songwriter.
 I have two very tiny, very loud dogs.